basho/basho_docs/source/languages/en/riak/ops/building/installing/suse.md

 From here you might want to check out:

 * [[Post Installation Notes|Post Installation]]: for checking Riak health after installation
-* [[Riak Fast Track|The-Riak-Fast-Track]]: a guide for setting up a 4 node cluster and exploring Riak's main features.
-* [[Basic Cluster Setup|Basic Cluster Setup]]: a guide that will show you how to go from one node to bigger than Google!
+* [[Five Minute Install]]: a guide that will show you how to go from one node to bigger than Google!